1 - You’re eating too fast

 3 – You have a bacteria imbalance

 If some unexplained bloating has been getting you down recently, it could suggest that the balance of bacteria in your gut is off.
-We know that poor diet and lifestyle factors (such as indulging in too many artificial sweeteners or relying on medication) can have adverse effects on our balance of bacteria, and we also know that an imbalance in good gut bacteria is likely to be a contributing factor when it comes to bloating and an unhappy tum.
+We know that poor diet and lifestyle factors (such as indulging in too many artificial sweeteners) can have adverse effects on our balance of bacteria, and we also know that an imbalance in good gut bacteria is likely to be a contributing factor when it comes to bloating and an unhappy tum.

 4 – You’re stressed

 The connection between stress and digestive upset isn’t always considered, but especially these days, it really should be!
 Our digestive and nervous systems are very much in sync which means during times of stress your sympathetic nervous system is all fired up and unfortunately, this means that the functions of your digestive system become dampened.

 Gastric secretions become depleted in times of stress and this can prove problematic because as we know, sufficient stomach acid is crucial for ensuring your food is broken down properly, before progressing into your intestines.
 Managing stress more efficiently can seriously make a big difference to the efficacy of your digestive functions and in turn, helping to manage any problem symptoms such as bloating or excess gas, that you’re struggling to shake.

 5 – You’re still recovering from an infection